My Equipment

 For backing up and re-starting when you’ve messed up.

 Place the marker (line) before your spoken error or flub.
 Hit SHIFT + D and the previous five seconds will play.
-You can speak over your own voice to get in the rhythm!
+You can speak over your own voice to get into the correct rhythm.
 At the marker, recording will resume.
-Keep on narrating from there.

 # Audiobook Plugins for Audacity